hooddxwd/Forschungsprojekt_SDN/readme.txt

 14.09.17
     There is a method called “Coded TCP”
+    Instead of ACK, they modify the TCP with a 'seen' back.
+    I think I can add some similiar functions that I need to my UDP communication.
+19.09.17
+    In Towards Effective Intra-Flow Network Coding in Software Defined Wireless Mesh Networks, they didn't talk about TCP or UDP or how to solve the retransmission problem in TCP.
 20.09.17
     Already have a udp communication program that runs on the local, still try to find the way to run that on different dockers.
 22.09.17
-    The client docker can send data to the server and the server can repeatly receive them and send an ACK back.
+    The client docker can send data to the server and the server can repeatedly receive them and send an ACK back.
+25.09.17
+    Combine the docker with the mininet(control the dockers by multi-terminals) The client can send data to the server repeatedly, but without receiving acks from the server.
+The problem comes from the packet loss.
+When the packet or the ack is lost, the client can't receive an ACK, and it blocks until one ACK is received.
+But another ACK needs new packet from client
+    Next step: use the select() to build a timeout mechanism, so that the client don't wait for the ACK that won't come.